DeloitteAU/react-habitat/README.md

 `update()`

 The update method will scan the DOM for any new targets that require wiring up (i.e after ajaxing in some HTML).
-Alternatively, you can configure this to be evoked automatically by using a [DOM watcher](#dom-watcher).

 Example